pospanet/docker2azure/README.md

 Find parameter *fqdn* or *IP* under *ipAddress* and open it.
 Of course in case there is a web app inside the container. :-)

+If you get error message like Subscription is not registered for Microsoft.ContainerInstance namespace, there is a workaround.
+Go to Azure portal a create very first Container Instance using UI.
+Then you can delete it and re-run the script.

+![Azure Container Register][acr_ui]

+![Create Instance][acr_instance]

 ## Deploying to Azure Web App for Containers

 Now let's try to do the same for Web App.